 Breaking Down the GMAT

-Here are some of the things that you need to know about GMAT:
+Here are some of the things that you need to know about the GMAT:

-- When you take a GMAT exam, you would want to get a high score as it will exert a huge impact on your application.
+- When you take a GMAT exam, you want to get a high score, as it will exert a huge impact on your application.
 So it’s crucial to know how to analyze information.

 - Expect to go through the exam for more than three and a half hours.
 Make sure that you arrive at the testing center at least 30 minutes before the exam so there will be enough time to check in.